hpi-sam/sct-validation-framework/README.md

      - `refreshSimulationProperties(int currentHeight, int currentWidth)` called when the size of the frame changes.
 React to change or leave blank.
      - `getHighlightAtPosition(int x, int y)` is called after a click on the coordinates in the parameters.
 If something implementing `IHighlightable` is clicked, this should be returned to display its information.
 If `null` is returned, the current selection is kept.
      - `close()` is called when the simulator is closed.
 Clean up everything that needs to be cleaned up.
+  -  Your custom World class must bee added to the list of `POSSIBLE_WORLDS` in `de.hpi.mod.sim.App`.

    - When you need to overwrite and/or add static parameters (magic numbers), do so by adding a class that extends `core.Configuration` in your `world` subpackage.